Wellness Peer Educators

 Do you want to gain valuable community service experience?

-If you answered "yes" to any of these questions then consider becoming a Peer Educator.
-This is an opportunity to join a brand new program.
-Peer Educators are a group of student volunteers who will go out into the Stevens community as Counseling Center representatives and provide outreach and education to their peers and the Stevens community as a whole.
-Peer Educators will be trained in a variety of topics relevant to college students and mental health.
+If you answered "yes" to any of these questions then consider becoming a Wellness Peer Educator.
+Wellness Peer Educators are a group of student volunteers who will go out into the Stevens community as Counseling Center representatives and provide outreach and education to their peers and the Stevens community as a whole.
+Wellness Peer Educators will be trained in a variety of topics relevant to college students and mental health.
 Training will also include workshop development, public speaking skills and role modeling.

-**Interested in becoming a Peer Educator?
-Applications are being accepted on an ongoing basis.**
+**Interested in becoming a Wellness Peer Educator?
+Applications are accepted on an ongoing basis.**

 Email: [email protected]